mberkovits/sidecar-downloader-classic-buildpack/README.md

 heroku config:set GITHUB_TOKEN=ghp_your_token_here
 ```

-**Note:** For public repositories, the token is optional but recommended to avoid rate limiting.
+**Note:** For public repositories, the token is optional but recommended.

-### 2. Create Configuration File

 ### 2. Create Configuration File